Mixdown Tutorial FX Part 2 - Compression

 Types of compression

-There are a number of different compressors, each with their own unique sound.
-Some tube based hardware compressors 'colour' the sound which can be useful in making things sound 'bigger'.
+There are a number of different compressors, each with their own unique flavour.
+Some tube based hardware compressors 'colour' the signal which can be useful in making things feel 'bigger'.
 Other types such as optical compressors are designed to be 'transparent' in that they don't change the sound as much.
 This can be useful for things such as getting the overall level of a vocal track to sit in the mix.

 Even though it is hardware technologies that make outboard compressors sound so 'musical' there are many software based compressors that emulate these imperfections to achieve similar sounding results.